 The typical soil bearing requirements for a thickened edge footing are 150 kpa (3,000psf), where a raft slab may be able to sit on soil with one third of that bearing capacity, or even less with additional engineering measures.
 This will often be the most affordable (and possibly only) option for building on sites with particularly unsuitable soil conditions.
 Even with an averaged-sized house, such costs can sometimes climb into the tens of thousands of dollars and possibly stop a building project in its tracks.

-Excavation and slab placement
+Excavation and slab placement for cold climates

 - Remove the approximately 6 inches of organic material, two feet beyond where the building footprint will be.